BoChenGroup/PyDPM/README.md

 a = sampler.gamma(np.ones(100)*5, 1, times=10)
 b = sampler.gamma(np.ones([100, 100])*5, 1, times=10)
 ```
-More complete demos can be found in pydpm/_sampler/...
+More sampler demos can be found in pydpm/_sampler/...

 >Compare
 >